DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

-For an intuitive comparison of the differences between the simulated and real-world public attitudes, the visualization results are presented in Figure \ref{visualization}.
-Consistent with the analysis above, $DynamiX$ exhibits a remarkable alignment with real-world dynamics.
-In contrast, traditional agent-based models which rely solely on initial attitudes and pre-defined interaction rules, struggle to replicate abrupt changes in propagation patterns, such as the attitude reversal seen in the second timestep of the Trump-Russia Investigation.
-Meanwhile, LLM-driven social simulators tend to cause public attitudes to rapidly converge around core users, resulting in relatively extreme attitude dynamics.
-This leads to deviations in the simulators, failing to capture the large-scale evolution patterns observed in the real world.
-In summary, $DynamiX$ consistently achieves superior performance and demonstrates strong adaptability across different events, confirming its effectiveness in simulating and analyzing the dynamics of large-scale social simulations.
+For an intuitive comparison of the differences between the simulated and real-world attitude dynamics, we present the visualization results of the Taiwan-China Victory Day Parade in Fig. \ref{visualization}.
+Consistent with the preceding analysis, $DynamiX$ exhibits a remarkable alignment with real-world dynamics.
+In contrast, traditional ABMs, which rely solely on initial attitudes and defined interaction rules, encounter significant challenges in replicating propagation patterns.
+This is primarily due to their inability to model the heterogeneous cognition of users and to incorporate event descriptions within the simulation process.
+Meanwhile, LLM-based baselines face difficulties in integrating novel viewpoints due to the reliance on fixed core agents, leading to the entrenchment of pre-existing stances.
+As a result, their simulated social dynamics tend to converge rapidly around core agents with extreme attitudes, failing to capture the large-scale evolutionary patterns observed in the real world.
+Through modeling the evolving roles of core agents and dynamic social relationships, $DynamiX$ achieves superior performance and demonstrates strong adaptability and stability across different timesteps, confirming its effectiveness in simulating and analyzing the dynamics of large-scale social simulations.